girobusan/mukha-ssg/README.md

 Small and versatile static site generator.

-- More or less universal Markdown as source.
+- No external tools required (except Node.js).
+- Links are relative; the site is extremely portable.
+- Paginated lists (ANY lists).
+- Data attachment, bsaic data tranforms.
+- Pages from data generation.
 - Themes, using Nunjucks template language.
-- No tools required to install and run (except Node.js).
-- Links are relative; the site is extremely portable.
-- Paginated lists.
-- Custom or automatically generated pages for tags.
+- Custom and automatically generated pages for tags.
 - Standard Markdown + ability to insert rich content.
-- Data attachment.

 **Project is in the earliest stage.**